 This approach to tipping out is systematic and easy to understand, so employees can reasonably predict how much they'll earn per shift.

-How to Choosing the Right Tip Payout Method For Your Business
+How to Choose the Right Tip Payout Method For Your Business

 The right tip payout method for your business depends on your service model.
 Here are a few common service styles and what should be considered when choosing a tip payment method.